adam-p/danforth-east/README.md

   - If you need to rename a column, talk to the dev first.
   - It's fine to re-order columns or add new columns.

+* In the "Authorization" spreadsheet, the "Email" values must be the "real" (canonical) forms.
+For example, if you log into Gmail with "my.name@gmail.com" then that's the value that must be in the Authorization spreadsheet -- you can't use "my.name+stuff@gmail.com" or the like.

 ### Instructions to organization admins